“I just don’t have time for SEO.”

 Depending on how well-versed you are in web development, you may be able to fix some of these issues yourself by installing plugins or making tweaks to your site.
-Otherwise, you can speak to an SEO or web development specialist to fix these one-off issues and watch your site speed increase.
+Otherwise, you can speak to an SEO specialist to fix these one-off issues and watch your site speed increase.

 The tool is very simple to use.
 Enter a few URLs from your site and click the button at the top to generate a report.
 It will include an overview of how your site compares to the top-performing mobile sites and a list of ways you can improve site speed.

 This report will appear on screen, or you can opt to have a PDF version sent to your email, which you can easily share with a developer or your IT team.

 SEO tools for keyword research.

 Keywords are one of the most fundamental parts of SEO.
 You need to understand what terms and phrases your customers are searching on Google if you want a chance to appear in the top search results.
 Unfortunately, most of the big keyword analysis tools, like SEMRush or AHREFS, come with a hefty price tag.